Vyral/corina-cisneros/_posts/2021-03-18-7-realities-buyers--sellers-should-prepare-for-in-2021.md

 <center>&nbsp;</center>

 Are you still planning on buying or selling in 2021 but haven’t pulled the trigger yet?
 There’s a lot you need to know about our real estate market.
 I recently came across an article about seven realities buyers and sellers should prepare for this year that I want to share with you that will help you a lot.
-Even though we’re nearing the end of March already, these realities still persist:
+Even though we’re nearing the end of March already, these realities persist:

 1. Low inventory, high demand, and multiple offers
 2. Buyers will pay for overpriced homes